vercel/micro/errors/invalid-server-port.md

 #### Why This Error Occurred

-When the `micro` command was ran, you supplied the port flag although it is not a valid number.
+When the `micri` command was ran, you supplied the port flag although it is not a valid number.